 Refugee & Asylee Volunteer Program

-At LFS, we have a variety of ways you can assist and engage with refugees.
+At LFSRM, we have a variety of ways you can volunteer to help refugees.
 Whether it be compiling welcome baskets or working closely with refugee families themselves, we offer an array of opportunities suited to your specific preferences.
 We have five offices in the Rocky Mountain region, each with individual needs.

 While it is important that you help your refugee family with the skills listed above, your main job is to provide friendship to these new community members!
 We view this program as a cultural exchange, and the relationship you build with your family will be mutually beneficial.